If you’re having a baby in the Netherlands, this guide explains Dutch prenatal care, delivery, aftercare, and parental leave in the Netherlands.

 The allowance, called a kinderbijslag, is on a sliding scale depending on the age of the child.
 As of January 2019, benefits are €219.97 per child per quarter for children six and under.
 This rises to €314.24 between 12 and 17 years.

 SVB adjusts child benefit amounts for any subsequent children.

 More information is available on the SVB’s child benefits page.

 Top Dutch baby names

-The report also found that the trend is for shorter names; following World War II names had an average of seven letters which how now gone down to five.
+What’s also interesting is that the Dutch now favor shorter names; following World War II, names had an average of seven letters, which how now gone down to five.